stompsy/styrbjorne/README.md

-- 👋 Hi, I’m @styrbjorne
+- 👋 Hi, I’m @styrbjorne.
+I'm a former US Marine.
+I'm currently a Paramedic with a city fire department in Washington State.
-- 👀 I’m interested in React/Native, SQL, web development
+- 👀 I’m interested in web development.
-- 🌱 I’m currently learning angular
+- 🌱 I’m currently learning Python.
+I'm developing a cross-platform, HIPAA-compliant application to track patients, referrals, and to refer patients between health providers.
+It is currently being used by Community Paramedics, Social Workers, Behavioral Health Workers, Firefighters, Paramedics, Nurses, Physicians.
-- 💞️ I’m looking to collaborate on anything
+- 💞️ I’m looking to collaborate on anything, especially medical-related projects.
-- 📫 How to reach me styrbjorne@outlook.com, icq: @styrbjorne
+- 📫 How to reach me db.gerdes@outlook.com or bgerdes@cityofpa.us.